auth0/docs/articles/user-profile/user-profile-structure.md

 Fields indicated with an asterisk (*) are not returned as part of `user_profile/id_token` nor are they included in any response from the [/userinfo endpoint](/api/authentication#get-user-info) in the Authentication API.
 To retrieve user datails from these fields you will need to utilize one of the [User endpoints](/api/management/v2#!/Users/get_users) in the Management API.
 :::

-## Blacklisting Attributes
+## Blacklisting User Attributes

 If there are user fields that should not be stored by Auth0 due to privacy reasons, you can blacklist the attributes you do not want persisting in Auth0 databases.
-For details on how to do that refer to [Blacklisting Attributes](/tutorials/blacklisting-attributes).
+For details on how to do that refer to [Blacklisting User Attributes](/tutorials/blacklisting-attributes).